MihaiCrasmariu/TryHackMe-achievements/certificates/Pre Security Certificate.md

 ## What this certificate includes and what are the lessons that I walked trough.

-   -SECTION 1
+###  🔹SECTION 1

-Offensive Security IntroOffensive Security Intro Defensive Security IntroDefensive Security Intro Careers in CyberCareers in Cyber
+-Offensive Security IntroOffensive Security Intro
+-Defensive Security IntroDefensive Security Intro
+-Careers in CyberCareers in Cyber

-   -SECTION 2
+ ###  🔹SECTION 2

-What is Networking?What is Networking?
+-What is Networking?What is Networking?
-Intro to LANIntro to LAN
+-Intro to LANIntro to LAN
-OSI ModelOSI Model
+-OSI ModelOSI Model
-Packets & FramesPackets & Frames
+-Packets & FramesPackets & Frames
-Extending Your NetworkExtending Your Network
+-Extending Your NetworkExtending Your Network

-   -SECTION 3
+ ###  🔹SECTION 3

-DNS in detailDNS in detail
+-DNS in detailDNS in detail
-HTTP in DetailHTTP in Detail
+-HTTP in DetailHTTP in Detail
-How Websites WorkHow Websites Work
+-How Websites WorkHow Websites Work
-Putting it all togetherPutting it all together
+-Putting it all togetherPutting it all together

-   -SECTION 4
+ ###  🔹SECTION 4

-Linux Fundamentals Part 1Linux Fundamentals Part 1 Linux Fundamentals Part 2Linux Fundamentals Part 2 Linux Fundamentals Part 3Linux Fundamentals Part 3
+-Linux Fundamentals Part 1Linux Fundamentals Part 1
+-Linux Fundamentals Part 2Linux Fundamentals Part 2
+-Linux Fundamentals Part 3Linux Fundamentals Part 3

-   -SECTION 5
+ ###  🔹SECTION 5

-Windows Fundamentals 1Windows Fundamentals 1
+-Windows Fundamentals 1Windows Fundamentals 1
-Windows Fundamentals 2Windows Fundamentals 2
+-Windows Fundamentals 2Windows Fundamentals 2
-Windows Fundamentals 3Windows Fundamentals 3
+-Windows Fundamentals 3Windows Fundamentals 3